F27

 Water Level Sensor Calibration Error

-Washer shows F27 and may overfill or underfill, sometimes with erratic water levels
+Washer displays F27 and may overfill or underfill, sometimes with erratic water levels.

 Advertisements